th2-net/th2-docs/content/versions/1-5-4/getting-started/requirements/_index.md

 weight: 0
 ---

-When choosing hardware for your th2 solution, follow the guidelines below:
+When allocating resources for your th2 solution, follow the guidelines below:
 - The right balance of CPUs, memory, disks, number of nodes depends on your particular use case, the number of services you are planning to deploy, and expected data load.
 - General recommendations for [Hardware](./requirements/hardware), [OS and network](./requirements/os-and-network), and [Software](./requirements/software) are available in the corresponding sections.
 - Approximate configuration options for a few use cases are available in the [Sample hardware configurations](./requirements/hardware#sample-hardware-configurations) section.